 If you’re among the thousands — ahem, millions — of Americans who couldn’t bear to look at their retirement accounts in 2020, that’s okay.
 But we’re in a New Year, with a new administration, maybe you’ve got a new budget, and if the last year taught us anything, it’s that there’s plenty more ‘new’ to come.
 So, consider this your gentle nudge to give your 401(k) allocations a look in the next few weeks.

 You already know how important your 401(k) account is — it allows you to save and invest for your retirement goals, all while offering tax advantages, too.
-As the certified financial planner for Mint, Brittany Castro, explains, all of the funds within your 401(k) plan grow tax-deferred until withdrawn.
+All of the funds within your 401(k) plan grow tax-deferred until withdrawn, explains Brittney Castro, certified financial planner and founder of Financially Wise.
 Plus, your employer may also match your contributions (a common employer match rate is 3%) which Castro calls ‘free money’ toward your retirement goal.

 READ MORE: How To Save $1 Million In Your 401(k)